 BS in Finance and Business Administration

 “I love meeting and interacting with new people who have different backgrounds.”
-Aissatou Ndaiye, known as Aida, discovered a diverse community when she transferred to The College at Brockport, State University of New York.
+Aissatou Ndaiye, known as Aida, discovered a diverse community when she transferred to SUNY Brockport, State University of New York.
 Focused on her Finance and Business Administration degrees, Aida has made Brockport home by immersing herself in the campus culture

 Aida was born and raised in Senegal, West Africa.
 When she was 16 she moved to America to continue her education.
 She attended Borough of Manhattan Community College in New York City, where she received her associate’s degree in Business Administration.
 It was then that Aida decided it was time for a change and a new challenge.
 Aida explains, “I chose to go to a small college so I could be outside of my comfort zone, learn about myself and focus more on my studies.”
 Impressed by the friendliness of students and faculty, Aida knew she had made the right choice during her first semester on the Brockport campus.
 “The transition was a learning experience.
 I met lots of great people that pushed me to achieve my goals, and I’m extremely happy about that.”

 Aside from English, Aida can speak French, Wolof and Serer (native West African languages), a little Spanish, and she reads Arabic!